julienvollering/DSMdepth/ms/ms.md

 ![(\#fig:varImp)Global variable importance in the best-performing models at Ørskogfjellet (a) and Skrimfjella (b), as measured by three different metrics.
 Variables removed due to collinearity are shown to the right of that with which they are most correlated.](figures/variable_importance.pdf)

 Many of the the most important predictors in the best performing models showed non-monotonic effects on peat depth (Fig. \@ref(fig:pdps)).
-At Ørskogfjellet for example, increasing *elevation* was predictive of deeper peat up to about 75 meters above sea level, after which a further increase was predictive of shallower peat.
+At Ørskogfjellet for example, increasing *elevation* was predictive of deeper peat up to about 75 m above sea level, after which a further increase was predictive of shallower peat.
-At Skrimfjella the partial dependence on *elevation* had the opposite shape, with the shallowest peats predicted at intermediate elevations, around 350 meters above sea level.
+At Skrimfjella the partial dependence on *elevation* had the opposite shape, with the shallowest peats predicted at intermediate elevations, around 350 m above sea level.
 *TWI50m* at Ørskogfjellet and *DTW4000* and *radU* at Skrimfjella were other predictors that showed considerable fluctuations in their predictive effects on peat depth.
 The radiometric predictor in particular displayed an idiosyncratic effect, with a marked dip in predicted depth at intermediate values of *radU*.
 On the other hand, the partial effects of some important predictors were more straightforward.